chlwlgns524/Spring-framework-practice/README.md

 </bean>

 <!-- BaseballCoach myCoach = new BaseballCoach(myFortuneService);
-    is done by Spring Framework using the created beans above. -->
+    is done by Spring Framework using the configuration above. -->
 ```

 ---